telerik/winforms-docs/themes/using-custom-themes.md

 {{endregion}}

 * LoadPackageFile.
 This method loads a file from a specified directory on the system.
-Depending on how the directory is defined (full or relative), the path to the package may change when the application is deployed on another machine.#_[C#] Loading package file_
+Depending on how the directory is defined (full or relative), the path to the package may change when the application is deployed on another machine.

+#### Loading package file

 {{source=..\SamplesCS\Themes\UsingCustomThemes.cs region=LoadPackageFile}}
 {{source=..\SamplesVB\Themes\UsingCustomThemes.vb region=LoadPackageFile}}